AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-12.md

 Ok, so now we are going to do a little more with the seeding.

-You will have noted that when you are seeding data it is not possible to tell how far though it has progresed.
+You will have noted that when you are seeding data it is not possible to tell how far though it has progressed.

 What we are going to do in this seeder (and you will be welcome to update any other seeders) is to add a progress bar to show this.

 We begin by setting up the console output, and setting the progress bar.

-The progress bar uses the count of the number of items to seed as a way to show the progress between 0 and 100%.
+The progress bar uses the count of the number of items to seed as a way to show the progress between 0% and 100%.

 The progress bar is started after a short message.
 ```php